A personal note from Brad Thompson:

-For this group, Mr. Thompson sought reform in the way FDA gives guidance to the regulated industries.
-Prior to 1994, FDA had a very helter-skelter system through which companies often couldn't even find relevant guidance documents, and FDA had a penchant for announcing new policy from the podium.
+For this group, Brad sought reform in the way FDA gives guidance to the regulated industries.
+Prior to 1994, FDA had a very helter-skelter system through which companies often couldn’t even find relevant guidance documents, and FDA had a penchant for announcing new policy from the podium.
 Many of the guidance documents did not receive public input, and sometimes were poorly conceived.

 In 2005, OMB proposed and in 2007 adopted good guidance practices for all federal agencies.

 1996 through 1997 – Disseminating Health Economic Information

 A group of companies and trade associations in the pharmaceutical industry.

 Brad was engaged to develop a policy consensus among relevant stakeholders on a mechanism to better share health economic information with managed care organizations developed by pharmaceutical companies.
 The work resulted in the passage of section 114 of FDAMA on that topic.

 1997 to 2000 – Openness in Medicare Coverage Decision-making